 Data & Information Governance at UNSW is supported by policies, standards, procedures, guidelines and frameworks, and information about these can be found on the Data Governance website.

-The Data Governance Office is part of the UNSW Planning & Performance (UPP) business unit within the Office of the Provost.
+The Data & Information Governance Office is part of the UNSW Planning & Performance (UPP) business unit within the Office of the Provost.

 At UNSW the following definition of data governance has framed our thinking: